 The CAP Money Course is back!

 We recently finished another of our popular money management courses.
 The CAP Money Course typically runs over three Wednesday evenings and is free.
 It offers practical tips on how to budget, save and spend and it's a great way to get a grip on your finances.
+There'll be our usual one day course for Students in September - date to be arranged.
 Click here for more information about the most recent courses or email the church office to register your interest for our next course.

 St Luke's is part of the Anglican Diocese of Southwell & Nottingham.
 Nifty Notes is the monthly news and information sheet from the Diocese.
 To see the current Nifty Notes scroll to the bottom of the page.